dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 1. **Authentication** &mdash; Once you authenticate, the system will direct you to the data source page.
 2. **Access all Semantic Layer Objects** &mdash; You can choose between all the metrics, dimensions, and entities configured in your dbt Semantic Layer under the data source called "ALL".
 (Note: "METRICS_AND_DIMENSIONS" was the original name of this data source, and it contains the same information as "ALL".
 In the future, we will deprecate "METRICS_AND_DIMENSIONS" in favor of "ALL")
-3. **Access Saved Queries** &mdash; You can optionally access individual [Saved Queries](/docs/build/saved-queries) that you've defined.
+3. **Access saved queries** &mdash; You can optionally access individual [saved queries](/docs/build/saved-queries) that you've defined.
 These will also show up as unique data sources when you log in.
 4. **Access worksheet** &mdash; From your data source selection, go directly to a worksheet in the bottom left-hand corner.
 5. **Query metrics and dimensions** &mdash; Then, you'll find all the metrics, dimensions, and entities that are available to query on the left side of your window based on your selection.